Madcow1313/Ourminishell/README.md

 Minishell for school 42
 Time to make some code!

-Was made in collaboration with jmarryett
+Was made in collaboration with jmaryett